If you are leaving town:

 Some of us may be hesitant to report suspicious people or vehicles fearing that we will be regarded as “snoops”.
 Your own neighbors are your single best security device.
 The greatest deterrent to a would-be criminal is the fear of getting caught.
 Each concerned citizen is another pair of eyes to let the criminal know that he is being watched.
 You are a vital part of Neighborhood Watch.
 One or two people cannot watch 907 homes.
 It takes all of us to do our part.
 Thank you for doing your part it’s paying off.

-From the "Lake Smith Ripples" January newsletter:
+From the "Lake Smith Ripples" February newsletter:

 Sam Hribal, Civic League Vice President